-The near-surface soils at this site generally consist of clayey sands, sandy clays and silty clays.
-Laboratory testing performed on representative samples of the near-surface soils indicates that the test samples possess low to high expansion potentials (EI = 22, and 120).
-We expect that blending these expansive soils during grading will result in soils possessing an EI less than 90.
-Based on the presence of expansive soils at this site, care should be given to proper moisture conditioning all building pad subgrade soils to a moisture content of 3 to 5 percent above the ASTM D-1557 optimum during site grading.
-In addition to adequately moisture conditioning the subgrade soils and fill soils during grading, special care must be taken to maintaining moisture content of these soils at 3 to 5 percent above the optimum moisture content.
+Laboratory testing performed on representative samples of the near-surface soils indicates that these materials possess a very low to low expansion potential (EI = 13 to 21).
+Based on the presence of expansive soils at this site, care should be given to proper moisture conditioning of all building pad subgrade soils to a moisture content of 2 to 4 percent above the ASTM D-1557 optimum during site grading.
+In addition to adequately moisture conditioning the subgrade soils and fill soils during grading, special care must be taken to maintaining moisture content of these soils at 2 to 4 percent above the optimum moisture content.
 This will require the contractor to frequently moisture condition these soils throughout the grading process, unless grading occurs during a period of relatively wet weather.
 Civil and structural design considerations are presented in Section 6.4 of this report.
+It is recommended that additional expansion index testing be conducted at the completion of rough grading to evaluate the expansion potential of the asgraded building pad.